matthewmayer/more-awesome-npm-cli/CONTRIBUTING.md

 │   │
 │   ├── content/          # Markdown files for site content
-│   ├── src/              # Source files for the website; gatsby related │   └── package.json      # Site manifest; scripts and dependencies
+│   ├── src/              # Source files for the website; gatsby related │   └── package: An Amazing Project.json      # Site manifest; scripts and dependencies
 │
 ├── lib/  📦
 │                      # All the Good Bits(tm) of the CLI project live here